saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 *   **Error Handling:** Includes comprehensive `try-catch` blocks, **returning 403 status for daily comparison limit exceedances.**

 ### 5.7.
 Supabase Edge Function (`supabase/functions/fetch-external-context/index.ts`)
-This Deno-based serverless function is responsible for fetching external, up-to-date information using Google Custom Search. **It now includes API key rotation.**
-*   **CORS Handling:** Includes `corsHeaders` and handles `OPTIONS` preflight requests.
-*   **Input Validation:** Checks for a `query` string.
-*   **API Key Retrieval & Rotation:**
-    *   Retrieves a list of `GOOGLE_SEARCH_API_KEY`s using the `getApiKeys` helper function.
-    *   Iterates through the available keys, retrying the Google Custom Search API call with the next key if a rate limit error (HTTP 403 `quotaExceeded` or 429) is encountered.
-*   **Google Custom Search API Call:** Performs a search using the provided query.
-*   **Result Processing:** Extracts snippets from the top 3 search results.
-*   **Response:** Returns a `200 OK` response with `externalSearchResults`.
-*   **Cost Optimization:** This function is called only once per video analysis or comparison session from the frontend, reducing repeated Google Search API calls.
+**This Edge Function has been removed as external context is no longer used for chat or analysis.**

 ### 5.8.
 Supabase Edge Function (`supabase/functions/chat-analyzer/index.ts`)
 This Deno-based serverless function handles the conversational AI aspect for **single video analyses**. **It now includes API key rotation, explicit instructions for Markdown hyperlinks, incorporates custom Q&A results into its context, and with chat message limits and max response word count removed.
+External context has been removed from the AI prompt.
 AI prompts have been extensively engineered for high-quality, production-grade responses, including a strict information hierarchy, precise word count adherence, and mandatory Markdown hyperlink formatting.**
 *   **CORS Handling:** Includes `corsHeaders` and handles `OPTIONS` preflight requests.
 *   **Supabase Client Initialization & User Authentication:** Creates a Supabase client within the function, gracefully handling a potentially missing user `Authorization` header.
 *   **Tier Determination:** **Removed.
 Chat is now unlimited for all tiers.**
 *   **Usage Enforcement:** **Removed.
 Chat is now unlimited for all tiers.**
-*   **Input:** Receives `userMessage`, `chatMessages` (conversation history), `analysisResult` (full video analysis including top comments, creator name, thumbnail URL, `aiAnalysis` object, and **`customQaResults`**), `externalContext` (pre-fetched Google search results), `desiredWordCount`, and `selectedPersona` from the frontend.
+*   **Input:** Receives `userMessage`, `chatMessages` (conversation history), `analysisResult` (full video analysis including top comments, creator name, thumbnail URL, `aiAnalysis` object, and **`customQaResults`**), `desiredWordCount`, and `selectedPersona` from the frontend.
 *   **API Key Retrieval & Rotation:**
     *   Retrieves a list of `LONGCAT_AI_API_KEY`s using the `getApiKeys` helper function.
     *   Iterates through the available keys, retrying the Longcat AI API call with the next key if a rate limit error (HTTP 429) is encountered.